Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: RBGS process

+{Although the RCholeskyQR and RGS for inter-block orthogonalization already can provide great stability of RBGS algorithm (as shown in~\cref{stability}), this stability can be improved even more by running~\cref{alg:CholQR} twice, or by combining it with modern efficient routines for $\ell_2$-orthogonalization as described next.
+Note that this should have only a minor impact on the overall cost of RBGS in standard sequential architecture but not in parallel. }

-The idea here is to improve the stability of the sketched CholQR by pre-processing the matrix $\bQ'_{(i)}$ with classical routines for $\ell_2$-orthogonalization, as shown in~\cref{alg:TS-CholQR}.
-In principle, the pre-processing step can be done with any suitable routine for $\ell_2$-orthogonalization of tall-and-skinny matrices such as the classical or modified Gram-Schmidt with $l$ re-orthogonalizations, Householder algorithm, the tall-and-skinny QR from~\cite{demmel2012communication} (TSQR) or any others.
+The idea here is to improve the stability of RCholeskyQR by pre-processing the matrix $\bQ'_{(i)}$ with classical routines for $\ell_2$-orthogonalization, as shown in~\cref{alg:TS-CholQR}.
+In principle, the pre-processing step can be done with any suitable routine for $\ell_2$-orthogonalization of tall-and-skinny matrices such as the classical or modified Gram-Schmidt with $l$ re-orthogonalizations, Householder algorithm, the tall-and-skinny QR from~\parencite{demmel2012communication} (TSQR) or any others.
 In each particular situation, the most suitable routine should be selected depending on the computational architecture and programming environment.
 For instance, because of their popularity and reliability, the Gram-Schmidt and Householder algorithms are often available {in scientific libraries} as greatly optimized high-level routines.
 On the other hand, TSQR is favorable in massively parallel environments, since it reduces the amount of messages/synchronizations between processors.
-It has to be noted that \cref{alg:TS-CholQR} permits the usage of algorithms that provide the Q factor in an {implicit form}, e.g., equal to the first $m_p$ columns of $\bI - \bY \bL \bY^\mathrm{T}$, which is the output of the Householder method.
-The only requirement is that such implicit Q factor is as efficient to multiply by the sketching matrix $\bTheta$, and vectors/matrices, as an explicit Q factor would be.
-In the rest of the paper, however, the matrix $\bQ_{(i)}$ is assumed to be computed explicitly.